 That said, there are many Average speed healers who will heal in the 40% range.
 But they don’t normally go on to do what Lughaidh does.

 He takes Vivica’s +64% Defense (for 4 turns), and makes it undispellable, a big difference.
-Meaning, the enemy are gonna have to wait this one out.
+Meaning, the enemy is gonna have to wait this one out.

 Related: How Good is Elizabeth?